PatrickhCahill/AmericanElectionForecast/README.md

 5. We then have means for each of the candidates and associated variances which enables us to calculate probabilities and voteshare.
 6. Finally, we run a brief simulation to draw a histogram.

 Feel free to use this code however you like.
 I sourced the data [MIT Election Data and Science Lab](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PEJ5QU).
-Plots were made using [plotly.py](https://plotly.com/python/)
+Plots were made using [plotly.py](https://plotly.com/python/) and hand-coded [d3](https://d3js.org/) inspired by the 538 plots.